Boris Johnson Is Considering Giving Nazanin Zaghari-Ratcliffe Diplomatic Protection

 He added: "It feels now we do have the foreign secretary's personal engagement.
 He did promise to consider whether she would be eligible for diplomatic protection – which again gives a different aspect and a different push to what they will do for her."

-The PM's spokesman said diplomatic protection was "one of the options" being considered.
+The prime minister's spokesman said diplomatic protection was "one of the options" being considered.

 Emily Ashton is a senior political correspondent for BuzzFeed News and is based in London.